Enabling Exchange Scheduling in single-use VMRs

 See Using Outlook to schedule meetings in VMRs for a guide for end users on how to use the add-in.

 When VMR Scheduling for Exchange has been implemented, you will be able to view scheduled VMRs in the same way as existing VMRs.
-For more information, see Managing scheduled conferences.
+For more information, see Managing conferences created by Exchange Scheduling.

 Process flow - single-use VMRs